dinmammas/homebridge-robonect/readme.md

 ### Note
  * Input "HX" in capitals as robonect-card _**ONLY**_ if you have a Robonect HX!
 You'll get the temp from the temp sensor, rather than the battery. :)
  * PORT and show-humidity is optional
- * BE SURE to update to at least 1.0.18 if using Robonect firmware 1.0 beta8 or newer.

 Discuss the plugin with me and others, [here.](https://forum.robonect.de/viewforum.php?f=55)